keboola/developers-docs/extend/generic-extractor/config/mappings.md

 The nested properties `address.street`, `address.county` and `address_city` were automatically
 flattened into columns named as concatenation of the parent and child property name.
-The array property `interests` was turned into a separate table and linked through using `JSON_parentId` column and autogenerated keys.
+The array property `interests` was turned into a separate table and linked through using `JSON_parentId` column and auto-generated keys.

 See the [full example](todo:063-mapping-automatic).

 ### Basic Manual Mapping
-Maybe you are not interested in the user `interests` and you want to simplify the users table to four columns `country`, `name` and `id`.
+Maybe you are not interested in the user `interests` and want to simplify the users table to three columns: `country`, `name` and `id`.
 The following mapping configuration does the trick:

 {% highlight json %}
 {